-The introductions involved transfers out of a defined benefit pension scheme into a UK SIPP for investment within an FPI bond or a portfolio provided by Business C and Business J. The transfer of defined benefit pensions are usually not in customers' best interests, are complex and present a variety of consequences and matters which the ordinary individual would be hard pressed to understand without professional financial advice.
+The introductions involved transfers out of a defined benefit pension scheme into a UK SIPP for investment in several investments within an FPI bond.
+The transfer of defined benefit pensions are usually not in customers' best interests, are complex and present a variety of consequences and matters which the ordinary individual would be hard pressed to understand without professional financial advice.
 Those giving such advice in the UK are required by the FCA to pass specialist exams, reflecting the risks and complexities involved.
 Options, as a provider of SIPPs, would or ought to have been aware of this.